-It was the beginning of winter and Bill Griffin’s rear window and frame in his home was broken.
-The wind was blowing in through the plywood he nailed across it, his Great Room was cold and he didn’t know what to do.
-Fortunately after consulting several of his neighbors, one of them referred Bill to Daniel Enterprises.
+Here is an example from one of our clients where b2b blogging made an impact and how their business blog converted a lead into a new customer!
+It was the beginning of winter and Randy Rudolph’s rear window and frame in his home were broken.
+The wind was blowing in through the plywood he nailed across it, his Great Room was cold, and he didn’t know what to do.
+Fortunately after consulting several of his neighbors, one of them referred Bill to Tilghman Builders.

 “They worked really neatly and even replaced my siding and matched the paint color.
-If you are unfortunate enough to have to replace a window as I did, remember Daniel Enterprises,” said Bill in a comment on one of Daniel Enterprises’ blogs.
+If you are unfortunate enough to have to replace a window as I did, remember Tilghman Builders.”, said Randy in a comment on one of Tilghman Builders’ blogs.

-For the past year, Daniel Enterprises has kept a continuous rotation of blogs related to roof, siding and window installation and repair on its website.
-They show President and Owner Dave Daniel’s technical expertise and provide answers to common questions.
-But before he began working with us here at Laire Group Marketing, it didn’t occur to him to blog.
-Like many small businesses, especially those in the home repair and construction industries, he wasn’t sure if his customers read blogs, so why bother?
-But how many people, including your prospects and customers do search the web for information, content and most importantly you or your competition?
+In the past, Tilghman Builders has kept a continuous rotation of blogs related to roof, siding and window installation, and repair on its website.
+They show President and Owner Bob Tilghman’s technical expertise and provide answers to common questions.
+But before he began working with us here at LAIRE, it didn’t occur to him to blog.
+Like many small businesses, especially those in the home repair and construction industries, he wasn’t sure about the benefits of blogging or if his customers read blogs, so why bother?
+But how many people, including your prospects and customers, do search the web for information about products or services, content, and most importantly you or your competition?

-My bet is that when Griffin’s neighbor told him about Daniel Enterprises, he went straight to the website to research the company and found what he was looking for.
+My bet is that when Randy Rudolph’s neighbor told him about Tilghman Builders, he went straight to the website to research the company and found what he was looking for.

 What are Business Blogs and Why Should My Business Have One?

-Blogs are pieces of short-form content housed on part of your website that are about a particular subject matter related to your business.
-Unlike personal blogs, or even blogs with a primary purpose of revenue generation, a business blog is a marketing channel (just like social media, email marketing, etc.) that helps support business growth.
+Blogs are pieces of short-form content, housed on part of your website, that are about a particular subject matter related to your business.
+Unlike personal blogs or even blogs with a primary purpose of revenue generation, a business blog is a marketing channel, similar to social media, email marketing, etc., that helps support business growth.
 Maintaining a regular blog is a critical element of an effective inbound marketing strategy.
 Sixty percent of businesses who blog acquire more customers, according to HubSpot.

 You can apply this concept to other digital channels.
-For example, every time you post a new blog, you’re creating fodder for Facebook, Twitter, LinkedIn and Pinterest.
-This in turn helps expose your business to a new audience that may not know you yet.
+For example, every time you post a new blog, you’re creating quality content for Facebook, Twitter, LinkedIn, Instagram, and Pinterest.
+This in turn helps expose your business to a new target audience that may not know you yet.

-Blogs Help Generate Leads.
 Your blog is not a sales pitch, but the content you share in it could prompt your visitor to take further action.
 How does that happen?
-With a Call-to-Action (CTA) button strategically placed anywhere in the blog, but usually at the end.
-For example, to go back to Daniel Enterprises, note the blog, “DIY Home Inspections: How to Check Your Own Roof, Siding and Windows.”
-At the conclusion of this informational article, there is clear direction to take if you do want to know what is involved with hiring a roofing contractor for those problems you found during your own home check.
-It clearly states, Free eBook: How to Choose Your Roofing Contractor.
-Below that is a royal blue Call to action (CTA) button that says Download my eBook.
-When you click the button, you are directed to a landing page where you learn a little more about the eBook and are then asked to fill out a form with your name, email, ideal project completion date and a space to check for a weekly or monthly Daniel Enterprises’ blog email subscription.
-Then another CTA: Get my eBook.
-And if you do read it and happen to be in the market for a good, contractor who has just happened to provide all this useful information, who would you consider?
+With a Call-to-Action (CTA) strategically placed anywhere in the blog, but usually towards the end.
+For example, to go back to Tilghman Builders, note the blog, “Best Siding Materials To Improve Curb Appeal and Protect Your Home”.
+At the conclusion of this informational blog, there is a clear direction to take if you want to learn more about siding and material options.
+It clearly states “Finishes Can Make or Break a Home Improvement Project”.
+Below that is a royal blue Call-to-Action (CTA) button that says “View Your Materials Guide”.
+When you click the button, you are directed to a landing page where you learn a little more about the guide and are then asked to fill out a form with your name and email.
+If you do read it and happen to be in the market for a good contractor who has just happened to provide all this useful information, who would you consider?

-A blog is also a great place to offer more insight into your company philosophy, employees and ideas.
-If prospects find answers to their questions in your blogs, they’re more likely to come into the sales process trusting what you have to say and will in turn, be more likely to buy.
+A blog is also a great place to offer more insight into your company philosophy, employees, and ideas.
+If prospects find answers to their questions in your blogs, they’re more likely to come into the sales process trusting what you have to say and will be more likely to buy.